By Libby Esterle, Senior Account Executive

 - Kinda shifty.
 You know, when you click on a story only to have it overtaken by the Ad Lords that shift the content down to allow for the world’s largest ad to appear at the top of the page before timing out and shifting the story back to its original place?
 That kind of shiftiness.

-All this being said, there ARE websites out there that get it right.
-Bored Panda is a great example- interesting mix of stories, easy to navigate and options to click through to stories of interest that are not presented in a slideshow or gallery and without a bazillion pop-up ads or videos that start on their own when you aren’t looking.
+All this being said, there ARE websites out there that get it right. tips for dating a doctor is a great example- interesting mix of stories, easy to navigate and options to click through to stories of interest that are not presented in a slideshow or gallery and without a bazillion pop-up ads or videos that start on their own when you aren’t looking.

 So, tell me, what tech or online trends drive you batty?